MahendraSondagar/meta-custom/meta-custom/recipes-customer/mypackages2/Tutorial.md

 ---

-### 9. **Best Practices**

-- Ensure that development and runtime files are properly separated to avoid installing unnecessary files on production systems.
-- Use proper directory variables like `${bindir}`, `${libdir}`, etc., to make recipes portable across different platforms.
-- Regularly verify the package contents with `oe-pkgdata-util` to prevent any files from being misplaced.
-- Manage dependencies carefully using `RDEPENDS` and `RRECOMMENDS`.

----

 ### Conclusion

 This tutorial covers the process of package splitting during the `do_package()` stage in Yocto using the `PACKAGES` and `FILES` variables.
 With this knowledge, you can efficiently manage how your recipe’s files are divided into packages, ensuring that each package contains the right components for deployment on the target system.

+In the example above, we created a custom package `${PN}-mydoc` that includes a `readme.txt` file in the documentation directory.
 Feel free to customize further for your specific project needs.
 Let me know if you have more questions related to Yocto Kirkstone!

+---